matthewshafer/growl_car/README.md

 If is unable to log in (unauthorized response) it will raise a ``` GrowlCar::Error::UnauthorizedError ``` For any response that is not a 200 or 401 (unauthorized) it will raise a ``` GrowlCar::Error::HttpError ```

+## Documentation

+You can find the latest documentation of the master branch [here]: http://rubydoc.info/github/matthewshafer/growl_car/

 ## Contributing

 ### Issues